rkolcz/pw-practice-app/README.md

 ___
 ### Introduction to Test Framework

 This framework automates and validates the UI of the Ngx-Admin application using Playwright.
 Built on the Page Object Model (POM) pattern, it enhances maintainability and scalability.
 The architecture is modular, divided into **Tests** and **Code** areas, making code management and testing easier.
 The `HelperBase` class avoids code duplication, increasing efficiency.
-The `PageManager` class centrally manages instances of all Page Objects, facilitating easy access to different application pages.
+The `PageManager` class centrally manages instances of all Page Objects.
 Below is a detailed description of the framework's architecture and its components.

 These tests were developed based on the training provided by Test Automation Engineer <a href="https://github.com/bondar-artem">Artem Bondar</a>